milarien/Aurora-PEF/readme.md

 This repository is intended to:

-- support **research evaluation and critique**, especially in interpretability and alignment
+- support **technical review** by interpretability, safety, and architecture researchers
-- provide a **reproducible empirical dataset** demonstrating transformer limitations
+- provide a **reproducible empirical dataset** illustrating transformer limitations
-- document a **coherent alternative conceptual substrate**
+- document a **coherent alternative substrate** for reasoning
-- invite **collaboration, review, and technical discussion**
+- enable discussion around collaboration and further development pathways

 ---